 Often times after a car accident or a work injury people suffer from orthopedic injuries.
-The injuries can range from mild cases to very serious cases that requires significant orthopedic doctor treatment and may eventually lead to surgery.
-If you have suffered an orthopedic injury from a car accident, medical payments are made from your automobile carrier or health insurance carrier.
-Of you suffered an orthopedic injury from a work related event then the workers compensation insurance carrier would cover the medical bills.
+These injuries can range from mild cases to very serious cases that requires significant treatment and may eventually lead to surgery.
+If you have suffered an orthopedic injury from an accident where someone else was at fault, the personal injury attorneys at the Cambridge firm of Altman & Altman LLP may be able to help you – whether it’s by pursing a claim or just helping you understand what to do.

 Orthopedic injuries are those where the bones, vertebrae, joints, ligaments, or cartilage are hurt.
 These can be seen with shoulder, elbow, wrist, hand, hip, knee, ankle or feet injuries, and such problems may lead to fractures, sprains, and strains, slipped disks, diseased or arthritic disks, neck pain, headaches, occipital neuralgia, whiplash, or rotator cuff injuries.